Where we work

 Driekopseiland

 Driekopseiland is a site where engravings are found on a glacial pavement (rock smoothed by the action of glaciers) exposed on the banks of the Riet River, about 70 km from Kimberley.
 The site is densely populated with images.
 It contains more than 3,500 individual engravings, mainly pecked geometric images.
-The images are submerged when the rains come during the wet season, but are also left dry when the flow of the river decreases.It is estimated that the engravings may have been made in two episodes – before about 2500 years ago and after about 1000 years ago, based on archaeological and geomorphological considerations.
+The images are submerged when the rains come during the wet season, but are also left dry when the flow of the river decreases.It is estimated that the engravings were made in two episodes – before about 2500 years ago and after about 1000 years ago, based on archaeological and geomorphological considerations.

 Debates over the authorship of the rock art at the site have been particularly heated.
 For some researchers, the overwhelming preponderance of geometric engravings, with very few animals and virtually no human figures, links the site to the rock art tradition of the Khoekhoe herders.
-Another approach, while not ruling out the hypothesis that different identity groups were responsible for some of the variability between sites, asks whether attributing variability in terms of ethnic or cultural differences overlooks degrees of complexity.
+Another approach, while not ruling out the hypothesis that different identity groups were responsible for some of the variability between sites, asks whether attributing variability to ethnic or cultural differences overlooks degrees of complexity.
 It is suggested that a metaphorical understanding of place - and the possibility that different parts of the landscape may vary in ritual terms - may be more relevant to questions of variability in the rock art of the region than arguments based primarily on ethnicity and cultural difference.

 Driekopseiland was declared a National Monument in 1944.
 It automatically became a Grade 2 Provincial Heritage Site when the National Heritage Resources were proclaimed in 1999.

-A weir was built across the upper part of the site in 1942, permanently submerging an estimated 150 engravings above the weir and changing flood dynamics and siltation patterns.
+A weir was built across the upper part of the site in 1942, permanently submerging an estimated 150 engravings above the weir and altering flood dynamics and siltation patterns.
 The latter, in turn, led to increased reed growth and an invasion of eucalyptus saplings into silted parts of the site - aided by increased flow following the construction of a canal from the Orange River to the Kalfontein Dam (on the Riet River) in 1987.

 Nooitgedacht